 Both curry powder and garam masala are spice blends that can be used to add color and flavor to a dish.
 While curry powder appears to be a British invention, garam masala is authentic and widely used on the sub-continent; however, the exact blend of spices used to make it varies from region to region.
 But what else separates these two popular Indian cuisine seasonings?
 How different are the spices and flavors?
-Let’s dive in with another SPICEography Showdown.
+Let’s compare.

 The word “garam” in Hindi means hot and “masala” means blended spices.
 Garam masala is generally used as a finishing spice for a dish and is stirred in after the dish has been cooked to preserve the robust and aromatic flavors of the spice blend.
 The word “curry” is thought to come from the Tamil word “kari” referring to a thin sauce used for meat and vegetables.
 Premixed curry powder is typically used during the cooking process, not solely as a finishing spice.

-Can garam masala be used as a substitute for curry powder or vice versa?
+Can garam masala be used as a substitute for curry powder?
+And vice versa?

 Is one of these spice mixes more readily available than the other?

 Curry powder is more widely known in the western world and will usually be easier to find when compared to garam masala.
 Most grocery stores will have a selection of curry powders available on the spice aisle, but pre-mixed garam masala may be harder to find.

 Are both garam masala and curry powder easy to make?

 Those who are confident enough to follow a recipe that may include the toasting and grinding of multiple spices should definitely try putting together their own curry powder and garam masala.
 Many of the spices used in these mixes are easy to find.
 Larger supermarkets will have many of them in stock, and you should be able to find all of them in Indian stores.